By Michael Ormsby

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-Passing the GED test doesn’t need to be hard.
-The GED Academy guides hundreds of test-takers through a GED online program.
-Before taking GED online classes, learners tell the same stories over and over.
+Passing the GED test doesn't need to be hard .
+The GED Academy guides hundreds of test-takers through a GED test online program.
+Before taking GED test online classes, learners tell the same stories over and over.
 The first questions everyone asks are: What can I expect?
 What will it be like?
 What do I need to know?
-How can I get my GED diploma?
+How can I get my GED certificate?

-The GED exams are sophisticated tests that measure the most important skills that people should learn in high school.
-The test is divided into five sections: the GED mathematics test, the GED social studies test, the GED science test, the GED reading test, and the GED writing test.
-Most of the sections are in a multiple choice format, and the GED writing section includes a timed essay.
+The GED tests are sophisticated tests that measure the most important skills that people should learn in high school.
+The test is divided into four sections: the GED certificate mathematical reasoning test, the GED certificate social studies test, the GED certificate science test, and the GED certificate Reasoning Through Language Arts (RLA) test.
+Most of the sections are in a multiple choice format, and the RLA and social studies sections include an Extended Response, or essay, component.

 The questions are formulated to test essential real-life skills: problem solving, critical thinking, evaluation, information processing, and making inferences.
 The GED tests are thinking tests.
 The GED Academy calls it a thinking marathon because the GED tests take nearly eight hours of almost non-stop thinking (Though you don't need to take all the tests at once!)

 GED test prep is for a specific purpose.
-You’re learning a well-defined set of skills, not facts and figures, but skills, like how to think through a problem to come to the right conclusion.
+You're learning a well-defined set of skills; not facts and figures, but skills, like how to think through a problem to come to the right conclusion.
 It may take a few weeks or a couple of months, but with the right preparation, adult learners are amazingly successful at the GED tests.
-Learn how little time it can take to get GED-ready.
+Learn how little time it can take to get GED test-ready.

-The benefits of the GED diploma are difficult to deny.
-GED diploma graduates can qualify for better jobs and higher education.
-With a GED diploma, an adult will on average earn $350,000 more throughout a lifelong career.
+The benefits of the GED certificate are difficult to deny.
+GED certificate graduates can qualify for better jobs and higher education.
+With a GED certificate, an adult will on average earn $350,000 more throughout a lifelong career.
 Adults who go on to higher education earn even more.
-Adult learners gain real-life skills when preparing to get a GED diploma.
+Adult learners gain real-life skills when preparing to get a GED certificate.
 Those skills make passing the GED test more than just getting a piece of paper.
-The GED diploma represents essential knowledge and understanding.
+The GED certificate represents essential knowledge and understanding.